 my-api-keywith your PDFTables API key, which you can get here.

-input.pdfwith the PDF you want to convert.
+input.pdfwith the PDF you would like to convert.

 Now, save your finished script as

-Open your command line/terminal, and change your directory (e.g.
+Open your command line/terminal and change your directory (e.g.

 cd C:/Users/Bob) to the folder you saved your